djonasm/kafka-php-test/README.md

 # kafka-php-test
-Testing Kefka producer and consumer in PHP.
+Testing Kafka producer and consumer in PHP.

 ## Usage